Sir Henry Ponsonby, Private Secretary to Queen Victoria

 Henry’s father had served as an Aide-de-Camp to the Prince Regent (later King George IV), and his mother occasionally served as a lady-in-waiting to The Duchess of Cambridge (the former Princess Augusta of Hesse-Kassel).
 His paternal aunt was Lady Caroline Lamb (née Ponsonby), the wife of the future Viscount Melbourne, Queen Victoria’s first Prime Minister.

-In 1842, at just seventeen, Henry entered the British Army, serving as an Ensign in the 49th Regiment of Foot.
+In 1842, 17-year-old Henry entered the British Army, serving as an Ensign in the 49th Regiment of Foot.
 In 1844 he transferred to the Grenadier Guards, with whom he would be attached for many years.
 From 1847-1858, he served as an Aide-de-Camp to Lord Clarendon and Lord St. Germans, successive Lords Lieutenant of Ireland.
 During this time, he also served during the Crimean Campaigns of 1855-1856, receiving numerous medals and honours for his service.
 In 1857, Henry was appointed Equerry to Prince Albert, The Prince Consort, beginning his service in the Royal Household which would continue until just months before his death in 1895.

 The Honourable Mary Bulteel, August 1854. source: Royal Collection Trust RCIN 2906545